 Connor is sent to aid Hank, a scruffy detective with a problematic attitude towards androids, in his investigation.
 They may develop a friendship or remain enemies.
 I was really most invested in Connor’s narrative because it was clear he was making his own decisions while being in denial and I chose to let him be Hank’s friend – it’s a wonderful friendship too, one I would even describe as healing.
 The culminating point is heartfelt and wonderful too and it also, to some extent, confirmed I made the right choice in caring whether Connor stayed alive.
 He may have reported some things to CyberLife, the company behind androids, but there are things only he knows, doesn’t share and as such those memories become irreplaceable and individual to him alone, not some other connor model.
 I absolutely loved this.
 But there are many tests for his humanity and several climatic and crucial points of his story are among my favourite parts.

 On top of individual stories and little details enhancing the mood of rising tensions, there’s the political layer and how politicians deal with the situation, which starts resembling dark moments from human history.
 The in-game politicians are quick to dismiss that view, there’s even a press conference where we can choose four questions to ask.
 In general, the narrative does make one think about more than androids.
 It’s about being different.
+It echoes how humans treated other humans throughout history.
+The title: Become Human becomes very powerful in developing a theme that’s relevant.
+Are we as humans humane enough? humanitarian crises around the world and the ways we still cotninuie to treat one another make me question that.
 The words that are purposefully used by characters like Karl’s “Humans are just fragile machines” (one of my favourite lines) are also telling.

-A fantastic, worthwhile game, with a good topic and engaging execution, one I will return to over and over.
+A fantastic, worthwhile game, with a good topic and engaging execution, one I will return to.